John Blagrave: Work

-Five works of Blagrave survive (see below) along with a sheet map of the northern hemisphere.
+Five works of Blagrave survive (see below) along with a sheet map of the Northern Hemisphere.

 The earliest of Blagrave's works, The Mathematical Jewel, is his most famous.
 Describing, in detail, an advanced universal astrolabe of Blagrave's design - incorporating the designs of earlier astrolabists.
 The 'jewel' consisted of four movable parts - Mater, Rete, Label, and Rule - which were lavishly illustrated in the book's frontispiece and engraved plates.
 The 'jewel's' uses were described in the third book as being used for anything from trigonometry, to navigation, to astrology; in Blagrave's words from the 'jewel' one could draw "so infinite a number of conclusions, more than I thinke I shall ever have time to write".
 The astrolabe contains some significant similarities to the universal astrolabe of Andalusian astrolabist Ali ibn Khalaf and David A. King has suggested that Blagrave copied his design for the 'Jewel' from ibn Khalaf.

 Another of Blagrave's works, The art of dyalling, is notable as it contains one of the earliest descriptions of the construction of a sundial.

 Aside from his mathematical work, Blagrave was also a prominent student of astrology - as evidenced in his book's advertisements of the astrological capabilities of his astronomical instruments.
 Genealogist Lady Russell reports that Blagrave influenced the prominent hermeticist William Backhouse (who he taught mathematics) towards the study of astrology in a manuscript he wrote to him:124 but future scholars, such as J. H. Costen, have been unable to locate this manuscript.

 Charity

 Blagrave gave much to charity in his will, leaving a large sum of money to his servants and the local poor of Reading.
-He also left a large sum to his local church, St. Lawrence's.
+He also left a large sum to his local church, St. Laurence's.

 One of Blagrave's more eccentric charitable contributions was his lottery that awarded a sum of money to an unmarried Reading maidservant annually.
 This lottery was set up with funds from Blagrave's will and it continued up until the 19th century upon Balgrave's contribution.
 Three maidservants of good character and five year's service to one master were selected by the three parishes of Reading.
 The lot was held on Good Friday in the town hall, where one of the women would be selected by luck - with the two other women being able to participate the next year.